History of water polo: Development of the game

-The rules of water polo were originally developed in the mid-nineteenth century in Great Britain by William Wilson, a British journalist, swimming, instructor, and coach.
+The rules of water polo were originally developed in the mid-nineteenth century in Great Britain by William Wilson, a British journalist, swimming instructor, and coach.
 Wilson was also the author of The Swimming Instructor, one of the earliest books on swimming.
-Wilson invented the game while working at the Arlington Bath Clubs.
+He invented the game while working at the Arlington Baths Club in Glasgow.

-The game originated as a form of rugby football played in rivers and lakes in England and Scotland with a ball constructed of Indian rubber, probably from the 1850s onwards.
-This ‘water rugby’ came to be called ‘water polo’ based on the English pronunciation of the Balti (Tibetan language of Kashmir) word pulu, which means ‘ball’.
+The game originated as a form of rugby football played in rivers and lakes in England and Scotland with a ball constructed of India rubber, probably from the 1850s onwards.
+This ‘water rugby’ came to be called ‘water polo’ based on the English pronunciation of the Tibetan Balti language word pulu, which means ‘ball’.
 Early play allowed brute strength, wrestling and holding opposing players underwater to recover the ball; the goalie stood outside the playing area and defended the goal by jumping in on any opponent attempting to score by placing the ball on the deck.

-In the first edition (1893) of their book ‘Swimming’, Archibald Sinclair and William Henry state "On May 12, 1870, a committee was appointed by the Swimming Association, then known as the London Swimming Association, to draw up a code of rules for the management of the game of ‘football in the water.’ " This indicates that forms of the sport we now call ‘water polo’ existed before the current name was in common use.
+In the first edition (1893) of their book Swimming, Archibald Sinclair and William Henry state "On May 12, 1870, a committee was appointed by the Swimming Association, then known as the London Swimming Association, to draw up a code of rules for the management of the game of ‘football in the water.’ " This indicates that forms of the sport we now call ‘water polo’ existed before the current name was in common use.
 Other names included ‘water base ball’ and (more frequently) ‘aquatic football’.
 For example, in the South Eastern Gazette (in Kent; now closed), on Tues 28 July 1857, it says "An aquatic foot-ball match is fixed for to-morrow, Wednesday".

 One of the earliest recorded games of a sport called ‘water polo’ occurred at the Crystal Palace (London), on 15 September 1873.
 It was reported in the Morning Post (now closed) and The Standard (later London Evening Standard).
 The weather was "cold and raw" according to the Penny Illustrated News.
 It was held in the boating lake that still exists.
 It was part of the 4th Open Air Fete of the London Swimming Club (founded in 1859).

 The modern game also developed in Scotland in the late 19th century, when the first games of water polo were played at the Arlington Baths Club in Glasgow (the Club was founded in 1870, and still exists today).
 In 1886, the Scottish Amateur Swimming Association (Western) held their first championship, the West Cup.
 West of Scotland beat South Side 1-0.
 This is probably the first club tournament in the world, and is still played for today.

 The Swimming Association of Great Britain (SAGB; forerunner of the Amateur Swimming Association, of England) recognised the sport on 13 April 1885.

 Canada was one of the first countries outside the United Kingdom to adopt the sport.
 The Midland (of England) Counties Swimming and Aquatic Football Association probably set up the first water polo league in the world.
 Their first champions, in 1884, were Birmingham Leander who beat Hanley 1-0.